omnipenguin/jrevolver/README.md

 }
 ```

-This out output the mocks:
+This will output the mocks:

 `map_with_mapContent.json` – generated mocks
 ```